Hi, you are logged in as , if you are not , please click here

 Longitudinal data is essential in a number of research fields as it enables analysts to concurrently understand aggregate and individual level change in time, the occurrence of events and improves our understanding of causality in the social sciences.

-The course is organized as a mixture of lectures and hands on practicals using real world data.
-During the course there will also be opportunities to discuss also how to apply these models in your own research.
+The course is organised as a mixture of lectures and hands-on practicals using real-world data.
+During the course, there will also be opportunities to discuss also how to apply these models in your own research.

 Objectives: